hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 ### Forthcoming essays

 - Fluid mechanics in the physics curriculum.
-- Continnum mechanics in the great physics courses.
+- Continuum mechanics in the great physics courses.
 - Fluid mechanics and the history of physics.
 - Additional resources